Here are proven ideas on how to get graphic design clients.

 4) Befriend Your Local Print Shop

 I worked as a graphic designer at a commercial printer for 15 years.
 I've learned that most print shops have a similar mentality.
 If the presses are not running, they're not making money.
 Use this to your advantage.
-Most print shop offer some sort of design service but they gear it to feed the presses.
+Most print shops offer some sort of design service but they gear it to feed the presses.
 They often turn down design projects that do not include printed material such as web design or trade show displays.
 Many of the print shop's clients are startups looking for advice.
 Approach your local print shops and ask them to refer these clients your way.

 5) Join a Mastermind/Business Group

 Many communities have mastermind groups.
-They may not name them such but in essence it's a gathering of business people who meet on a regular basis to talk about how things are going.
+They may not name them such but in essence, it's a gathering of business people who meet on a regular basis to talk about how things are going.
 Some meet for breakfast, some for dinner and some after work for drinks.
 Some but not all these groups have a policy where they only allow one person from a given field to join.
 I once joined a group as a graphic designer.
 One of their existing members build websites so I was not allowed to discuss web design.
 I eventually left that group but still do work for several of the people I met there.
 Members of these groups tend to form strong loyalties and turn to fellow members before shopping around for services.